 The total driving time between your starting point at the 12 Apostles Lookout and the Bay of Islands National Park is only 35 mins (36km).
 Still, I would allow 2-3 hours to cover all of these viewpoints depending on how long you spend walking to the various tracks and composing your photos.

 Stop 2.
 Loch Ard Gorge

-There are several lookouts off this car park, including Tom and Eva, which was my favourite view at this stop.
-You will also find Razorback, which is a very detailed rock, Island Arch, Muttonbird lookout and Thunder Cave.
-You can park at Loch Ard car park and walk to all lookouts, each of which is less than a km return except Thunder Cave, which is a little longer.
+There are several lookouts off this car park, including Tom and Eva, my favourite view at this stop.
+You will also find Razorback, a very detailed rock, Island Arch, Muttonbird lookout and Thunder Cave.
+You can park at Loch Ard car park and walk to all lookouts, each less than a km return except Thunder Cave, which is a little longer.
 There is a car park closer if you prefer to drive to this one.

 Stop 3.
 Port Campbell breakfast